Xeriscape Gardening

 by: Martha

 I really, really need this book.
 I am moving in two weeks to Vista, Ca from Indiana.
-It's like they are not on the same plane with anything I am used to.
+It’s like they are not on the same planet with anything I am used to.
 Indiana.
 It has harsh winters, and hot usually rainy summers with freeze thaw problems that cause plant to die due to these conditions.

 Gardening in southern California is a totally new adventure for me.
 We have bought a property with 2 large old pepper berry trees, some very sad fruit trees, old Jacaranda trees and three palm trees and a lot of brown grass.
 The yard is terraced and I want as much beauty and low maintainance as possible.
 Indiana has grass everywhere.
 I neither want to water or mow grass so I am hoping to avoid a lawn if at all possible as it does not seem practical in the Vista climate.